pelya/screen-dimmer-pixel-filter/readme.txt

 - Fix crashes when watching light level and rotating the phone.

 - Diagonal lines on some devices - auto-calibrate bitmap offset using a screenshot.

+- Filter does not cover navigation buttons fully when the keyboard is shown.